Jufg/Chat-App-ETH/docs/application-docs/README.md

 #### 5.1 General conditions of the paper

+At the beginning of the work, cryptocurrencies were rarely used and were little noticed by society or viewed with restraint.
+This was caused, for example, by the fact that cryptocurrencies were associated with illegal darknet activities.
+In addition, the crash of the crypto bubble in 2017 led to cryptocurrencies being seen as investments with very high risk.

+Since the end of 2020, interest in cryptocurrencies has increased sharply [[43]](#Bibliography-1).
+After falling to a new low in the "covid crash" at the beginning of 2020, cryptocurrencies have repeatedly reached new all-time highs since the end of 2020 [[3]](#Bibliography-1).
+Public confidence in cryptocurrencies and the blockchain technology behind them has strengthened.
+Demand has also surged for DeFi; for example, USDC supply on Compound nearly tripled from February to April 2021 [[44]](#Bibliography-1), and liquidity on Uniswap nearly quadrupled from $2.16 billion to $8.27 billion from January to April 2021 [[45]](#Bibliography-1).
+This development confirms the relevance of decentralized transaction mechanisms and their platforms.

+Also, the high trading volume, which amounts to between one and two billion US dollars per day on Uniswap [[45]](#Bibliography-1), confirms that decentralized applications are stable and scalable.
+Therefore, a global transaction application with decentralized mechanisms must be given high importance and high demand is expected.
+This has confirmed and reinforced the intention to develop the present application.

+In addition, the potential and functionalities of dApps in combination with the Metamask Wallet have proven to be very good.
+Every user can decide individually where and how he wants to use his Metamask Wallet.
+The application has no control over the private keys and can therefore not dispose of the user's coins.
+The user can anonymously decide how and where to use his money.
+So, he can use the wallet he uses in the application also in other dApps like Compound or Uniswap.
+In this way, the user can not only send his coins in the application, but also provide them as liquidity on Uniswap or lend them on Compound for interest.

 #### 5.2 Challenges during the development process

+As the application has been developed, situations and insights have arisen that have slowed down and influenced the development process.

+For example, the library React.js. was a challenge: although it facilitated the development of a dynamic website, there are significant differences in contrast to the development with pure JavaScript and Node.js.
+React.js offers the new syntax JSX, which can be used to develop the dynamic elements of a web page.
+This syntax consists of HTML and JavaScript elements (cf. [chapter 3.2.1](#321-Communication-with-the-user---React.js)).
+With JSX it is possible in React.js to call HTML elements functions and states of a React.js component.
+Since the web server normally only projects an HTML document statically onto a web page, the direct interaction between HTML and the JavaScript server had to be learned first.

+Another challenge was communicating via an API with the database or the Metamask wallet.
+This type of communication involves asynchronous operations in the program, referred to as "async functions" in JavaScript.
+These asynchronous operations are characterized by the fact that subsequent steps are executed with a time delay.
+Example: For a database query, it is specified that the program waits until data is available before processing it.
+If it is not specified in the program to wait for data, the program executes the following commands in parallel without data being present [[46]](#Bibliography-1).
+This type of JavaScript functions had to be learned first.

+The use of Redux.js was also unfamiliar.
+Redux.js works with so-called "Reducers", in which the queried data from the database is merged and made available to the components in an organized manner.
+This simplifies later access and clarity over the data from the database, but is a bit more complex and unfamiliar to program.

+The biggest challenge during the development process was the integration of Ethereum.
+At the beginning of the development, it was unclear whether it was possible to store messages and user data centrally or decentrally on the blockchain.
+After extensive review of the technology and the goals of the application, decentralized data storage had to be ruled out.
+In addition, documentation for the development of a dApp is not widely available, and few developers had previously explored this type of programming.
+So it was difficult to figure out how a decentralized application could be developed and to find suitable solutions to problems and errors.

 ### 6 Evaluative summary of the result

+Cryptocurrencies have been in use since 2009 with Bitcoin and are gaining popularity.
+They have greatly changed the way payments are made over the Internet with decentralized networks and cryptographic processes, offering people new ways to use and dispose of money online.
+Moreover, compared to conventional monetary systems, cryptocurrencies are more global, free, democratic and economical.

+Newer cryptocurrencies use the blockchain technology developed for Bitcoin to solve problems or create new functions.
+For example, for the cryptocurrency Ethereum, blockchain can be used to program decentralized applications that offer the same or new functionalities as previous financial services.
+These applications are called DeFi and represent a counter design to the traditional centralized financial system, called Centralised Finance (CeFi).
+In the innovative decentralized finance applications, there is no need for a third party to provide services and control financial flows.
+Compared to the traditional financial system, this saves effort and energy and makes financial transactions more anonymous.

+Due to their more private, cheaper, and freer nature, cryptocurrencies offer themselves to develop an application that allows people not only to connect globally, but also to send money globally.
+Ethereum, as the largest cryptocurrency platform, and Ether, as the second largest cryptocurrency, are very well suited for developing such an application.
+In combination with the browser wallet Metamask, Ethereum can be integrated into the application in a user-friendly way, so that users can send coins to other users, but always keep control over their coins.

+The application is supposed to be user-friendly and therefore does not require any prior knowledge about cryptocurrencies and Ethereum.
+Only for the use of Ether in the application, the user must be able to operate a wallet.
+To make this possible, user and chat data is stored centrally in JSON format on the _Google Firebase_ database.
+The application runs on a React.js server so that it can react dynamically to user input and process it.

+The application consists of a chat page where users can chat with each other in a one-to-one chat after registering and logging in.
+In the settings on the settings page, users can change their login data, but also link a Metamask wallet to the application.
+If the chat partner has also linked a wallet to their application, both can send Ether to each other via the Ethereum blockchain.
+The transactions are executed decentrally and securely through blockchain technology.

+With the latest developments from the field of cryptocurrencies, the application can still be improved or expanded.
+With IPFS, it could be possible to store and execute the parts of the application that have been operated centrally so far in a decentralized manner.
+The Filecoin project is trying to use proof-of-replication to solve problems that arise on IPFS.
+The effort to develop a decentralized application in every aspect could also benefit from this.

+The Ethereum platform offers the possibility to program directly on the blockchain with smart contracts.
+With the ERC-20 standard, this technology offers the possibility to program own tokens on the Ethereum blockchain.
+These can, for example, represent conventional currencies such as the US dollar.
+The tokens can be integrated into the application and thereby enable the user to send other currencies to other users as well.

+Smart contract technology can also be used in the application to allow multiple group members to save towards a goal in a group chat.
+This could also be implemented in a decentralized manner without a third party managing the money saved.

+The application can be used to send money securely and easily, independently and efficiently to other people who also use the application.
+Both the application and the currency used are neutral with regard to religion, nationality, cultural origin or social status.
+Unlike traditional financial systems, transactions take place in a decentralized manner - they can hardly be controlled by third parties, for example authorities.
+New technologies still hold a lot of potential to improve and further develop the application.

 ### List of figures